FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 constant negative exponent specifies a number of assumed decimal places to the right of the decimal point.

-Implementations should support both 32 bit and 64 bit mantissa.
+Implementations should support both 32-bit and 64-bit mantissa.
 The usage depends on the data range that must be represented for a particular application.
-It is expected that an 8 bit exponent should be sufficient for all FIX uses.
+It is expected that an 8-bit exponent should be sufficient for all FIX uses.

 | Encoding type | Description            | Backing primitives | Length (octets) |